-§ 416.22 - SIDEWALK CAFÉ PERMIT ANNUAL RENEWAL.
+§ 416.22 - SIDEWALK CAFE PERMIT ANNUAL RENEWAL.

-- (a) The annual permit runs from January through December, at which time the proprietor is required to pay the annual renewal fee of twenty-five dollars (\$25.00) at DPW. - (b) If an applicant possesses outstanding citations issued under § 416.18 § 416.23 and related to the premises for which the renewal is submitted, a renewal will not be issued.
+(a)Permits are good for one year from issuance and are renewable annually upon approval by the Department. (b)If an applicant possesses outstanding citations issued under Sections 416.18 through 416.23 and related to the premises for which the renewal is submitted, a renewal will not be issued.